 Python would be used as the main programming language due to its huge collection of libraries and the vast amount of Raspberry Pi specific online resources from its highly driven community.
 Almost every piece of hardware for the Raspberry Pi comes with a Python library to support it.
 Although alternative languages were considered, support for C/C++ is sometimes unavailable, and support for other languages seemed to be non-existent.
 Python is neat, easy to understand and to implement, so it was the clear option to use.

 A Raspberry Pi can be controlled remotely without using an external monitor, keyboard, and mouse by using a Virtual Network Computing (VNC) or Secure Shell (SSH) client from the main PC.
 This screenless installation is sometimes called a ‘Headless’ Raspberry Pi setup.
-Using this setup, the researcher could forego the extra peripherals and directly control the Raspberry Pi wirelessly from any other computer with no major disadvantage.
+By learning how to achieve this setup, the researcher could forego the extra peripherals and directly control the Raspberry Pi wirelessly from any other computer with no major disadvantage.
 PuTTY, the leading SSH client for Windows, was used for the initial set-up of the Raspberry Pi.
 RealVNC, a server and client application for the VNC protocol was used to provide remote access to the Raspberry Pi.

 Thonny Integrated Development Environment (IDE) came preinstalled with Raspberry Pi OS.
 The Graphical User Interface (GUI) was very simple and clean, making it very beginner friendly, and Thonny also provided a simple debugger with good representation of function calls and the ability to check how shell commands affect the Python variables.
 However, the researcher quickly realised that it was not going to be the best environment in which to develop the prototype.
 The interface was visibly oriented to beginner programmers, with very limited functionality and a very slow creation of plugins.
 Although it would have probably sufficed for the scope of the project, the researcher had previously used another Python dedicated IDE in the past which provided everything Thonny could and more, making it a more appealing option.
 PyCharm (Community Version) IDE, created by JetBrains, yields an intelligent code editor with smart code navigation as well as outstanding code auto-completion and assistance.
 The debugger was notoriously powerful and the virtual environment management, which the researcher would need for the separation of the different software libraries, was incredibly straightforward.
 All of these features made PyCharm a stand-out IDE perfectly suited for this project.